CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 ### 2.2 Working with vectors.

-#### 2.2.1 Creating one dimensional arrays.
+#### 2.2.1 Creating one-dimensional arrays.

-Here there are a few examples of how to create arrays.
-In the code you can see that in `Julia`, opposite to other languages like `C++`, the first element that you can access in any array is 1 and not 0.
+Here there are some examples of how to create arrays.
+In the code you can see that in `Julia`, opposite to other languages like `C++`, the first position in any array is 1 and not 0.

 ```julia
 a = [1,47,7,4,55] # Use the comma separator to create a column vector!